 Boards Are Watching

-It’s not just employers and colleges checking your digital footprint.
-Co-op boards might Google you too.
-Keep your online presence professional and aligned with how you want to be seen.
+It's not just colleges and employers who are looking at your online activity.
+Co-op boards might also look you up on Google.
+Make sure your online presence is professional and in line with how you want to be seen.

 If You’re Rejected, Don’t Take It Personally